beckyeng226/LifeExpectancyGDPProject/README.md

 - Juypter Notebook

 ## Setup
-The Jupyter Notebook can be viewed from the life_expectancy_gdp.ipynb file.
+The Jupyter Notebook can be viewed from the life_expectancy_gdp.ipynb file.\
+The Jupyter Slideshow can be viewed from the Life_Expectancy_GDP_Presentation.ipynb file.

 ## Status
-The analyses and visualizations have been completed.
-The final presentation of conclusions is in progress.
+The requirements for the assignment have been completed.